Perspective | Tom Konchalski made basketball better. The sport won’t be the same without him.

 “It’ll be like when Dean Smith died,” Ryan said.
 “Everyone will mourn.”

-There’s one difference, and this isn’t meant as a put-down of Dean Smith in any way.
+There’s one difference, and this isn’t meant as a put-down of Smith in any way.
 Like any successful coach, Smith had people who didn’t like him — if only because he won so often.

 Tom Konchalski had no enemies.
 None.

-He never drove a car, but never needed one when he attended games, summer camps or tournaments, because coaches would line up to offer him a ride if only to pick his remarkable mind for a few minutes.
+He never drove a car, but he never needed one when he attended games, summer camps or tournaments, because coaches would line up to offer him a ride if only to pick his remarkable mind for a few minutes.

 “One of the best people I’ve ever known,” Duke Coach Mike Krzyzewski said Friday when the news that Tom was in hospice began to spread.

-When Krzyzewski went to summer camps to scout, he had a very short list of people he’d go to dinner with between sessions.
+When Krzyzewski went to summer camps to scout, he had a very short list of people he would go to dinner with between sessions.
 If he was in the same place as Konchalski, he would find him — inevitably on the top row of the bleachers someplace — and say, “Come have supper with us.”

 My friendship with Konchalski began in 1979 when, as a very young Washington Post reporter, I attended something called the Boston Shootout, which was then a prominent summer tournament.
 I went, not only to see good young players, but because events like that were a great place to get to know college coaches.